Is Direct Primary Care Worth It for Your Health?

 What’s Actually Included in Your Monthly Fee

-The membership covers far more than you’d expect.
-Routine office visits, preventive screenings, vaccinations, basic lab work, and care coordination all fall under the flat fee.
+The membership fees often cover far more than you’d expect from a monthly payment.
+A broad range of direct primary care services and other medical services—such as routine office visits, preventive screenings, vaccinations, basic lab work, and care coordination—fall under the flat fee.
 Many DPC practices negotiate steep discounts with pharmacies or dispense common medications directly from the office.
-Direct communication with your doctor happens through phone, text, or telehealth without extra charges.
-This access matters for managing chronic conditions like diabetes or hypertension, where quick check-ins prevent costly complications.
+Direct communication with your doctor happens through phone, text, or telehealth without extra charges, giving patients better access.
+This access matters for managing chronic conditions like diabetes or hypertension, where quick check-ins support timely care and prevent costly complications.

 DPC patients had fewer emergency room visits and hospital admissions compared to traditional insurance patients, directly lowering overall healthcare spending.
 For someone with a chronic condition, that constant access to your doctor’s team can mean the difference between stable disease and a preventable crisis.